 You will see increasing numbers of our trains with new seats, new flooring, upgraded lighting, and all in our c2c signature colours of course!

-We have also expanded our fleet, with 24 brand new British built carriages that came in Autumn 2016, and will be expanding further with new trains rolling in to service from 2019.
+We have also expanded our fleet, with 24 brand new British built carriages that came in Autumn 2016, providing 14,000 extra seats a week in the peak, and will be expanding further with new trains rolling in to service from 2019.

 c2c Metro trains

 While eighty percent of our trains are keeping exactly the same seating layout as before, some carriages have been laid out a little differently.
 These carriages are called c2c Metro and they've been designed for to create more standing room to allow more people to be able to board our trains at our busier London stations.